Sabicool/Medicine/01 Disciplines/Paediatrics/Conditions/Otitis Media.md

 	- Recurrent acute otitis media => ≥3 episodes of AOM within 6 months or ≥4 episodes in 12 months
 - Chronic suppurative otitis media (sometimes chronic mucosal otitis media) ⇒ perforated eardrum and discharge >6 weeks[^1]
 	- Can think of it as on the worser spectrum of AOMwiP.
 Adequate management of AOMwiP will reduce progression to CSOM
-	- Should be definition have no features of fever or otalgia (if present consider other diagnoses: [[Otitis Externa]], [[Acute Mastoiditis]] or intracranial involvement)
+	- Should by definition have no features of fever or otalgia (if present consider other diagnoses: [[Otitis Externa]], [[Acute Mastoiditis]] or intracranial involvement)

 ![[Otitis Media 2025-01-25 14.42.22.excalidraw.png]]
 %%[[Otitis Media 2025-01-25 14.42.22.excalidraw.md|🖋 Edit in Excalidraw]]%%